Illustrations by Esther Birts

 Step 3: Storing treasure

-Next you will need a systematic way of storing the treasure.
+Next, you will need a systematic way of storing the treasure.
 Here there are various options.
-One option is to use a Spaced Repetition System (SRS) like Anki and create decks of whole sentence flashcards.
-For more ideas on how to use Anki to organise and revise sentences check out this Refold guide.
-My preferred option is to store the sentences in a pages document and use them to write up short stories about my life.
-I get my Chinese tutor to check they are written correctly, record herself reading them and send me the audio files.
-My tutor also reads out lists of useful sentences which didn’t make their way into the stories.
-I then store these files in a playlist on i-tunes.
+One option is to use a Spaced Repetition System (SRS) like Anki and create decks of whole-sentence flashcards.
+My preferred option is to store the sentences in a Pages document and use them to write up short stories about my life.
+I get my Chinese tutor to check they are written correctly, record herself reading them, and send me the audio files.
+My tutor also reads out lists of useful sentences that didn’t make their way into the stories.
+I then store these files in a playlist on iTunes.

 Step 4: Repetition